Blob algebra approach to modular representation theory: The -canonical basis via Soergel calculus

-For Weyl groups or affine Weyl groups and for a given prime number $p$, there is another family of bases of the Hecke algebra, the so-called $p$-canonical basis $\underline{H}_x^p$ Until this date there is no algebraic way to calculate the $p$-canonical basis, all the known ways rely on categorical calculations.
+To this date there is no known way to calculate the $p$-canonical basis entirely within the Hecke algebra; all the known ways rely on categorical calculations.
 We will define the diagrammatic Hecke Category of Elias and Williamson, that, for many purposes (in particular to prove our main theorem \ref{uno} in Section \ref{proof}) is the best way to calculate the $p$-canonical basis.
 From now on we will concentrate on the case of affine Weyl groups of type $A$; we consider for the rest of the paper $W=\tilde{A_n}$.